JovianHQ/jovian-py/docs/integrations/slack.md

 ### Integration Preferences

 You can customize on what notifications you get to your Slack.
-To update the preferences visit <a href="https://jovian.ml/settings/integrations?utm_source=docs" target=_blank> Jovian.ml Integrations </a> or you go to your `Profile Dropdown` on the top right corner and click on `Integrations`.
+To update the preferences visit <a href="https://jovian.ml/settings/integrations?utm_source=docs" target=_blank> Jovian.ml Settings </a> or you go to your `Profile Dropdown` on the top right corner and click on `Settings`.

 <img src="https://i.imgur.com/C2oZohS.png" class="screenshot" alt="docs images" >